-The 13-month program provides students with a comprehensive body of knowledge and the necessary skills expected of a competent program graduate.
+The 13-month program (53 instructional weeks) provides students with a comprehensive body of knowledge and the necessary skills expected of a competent program graduate.
 The curriculum provides skills for a lifetime of continued learning, rewarding careers, and the ability to become leaders in the nuclear medicine community.
 The program also gives graduates the ability to obtain dual certification in Nuclear Medicine and CT.

 The curriculum includes supervised clinical education, which offers a sufficient and well-balanced variety of nuclear medicine procedures, examinations and equipment.
 Various rotations include: